Heherson Alvarez

 Heherson "Sonny" Turingan Alvarez (October 26, 1939 – April 20, 2020) was a politician from the Philippines.
 He served as a member of the House of Representatives and the Senate of the Philippines.
 He was also Minister (then Secretary) of Agrarian Reform from 1986 to 1987 and Secretary of Environment and Natural Resources from 2001 to 2002.

 Education

 Sonny Alvarez studied liberal arts at the University of the Philippines.
 He also earned a master's degree in Economics and Public Administration from Harvard University.

+While in UP, Sonny Alvarez became a member of the Alpha Phi Beta Fraternity and would eventually become its Lord Chancellor in 1960.
+He was a champion debater and had captained the UP, and later the Philippine Debate team in several successful tours in Australia and the United States.
+His team brought home the Wilmot Cup from Australia.

 Career

 1971 constitutional convention

 Alvarez was a young activist who participated in the 1971 constitutional convention.
 He refused to sign the Ferdinand Marcos regime backed constitution that gave extensions to the president's term in office.

 Escape from the dictatorship

 On the day when Ferdinand Marcos suddenly imposed martial, Alvarez had been at the University of the Philippines Diliman attending a public forum with Senator Benigno “Ninoy” Aquino Jr. When his girlfriend Cecile Guidote told him that she had work to finish and could not join him for their planned dinner, he decided to stay overnight at his ConCon office to work on a speech.
 As a result, he was able to evade Marcos' soldiers who had succeeded in arresting most of the oppositionist ConCon delegates, including Aquino.

 He went into hiding in various places for a while, but the oppositionists soon suggested that he go to the US to help gather support for their resistance against Marcos, working with Senator Raul Manglapus who had likewise escaped capture because he was overseas on a speaking engagement when martial law was declared.

 With assistance from Fr.
 James Reuter, Alvarez and Guidote were married in a secret "Matrimonia concencia" ceremony in Cavite, with the records sealed in the church's vaults.
 Then with assistance from UNESCO Philippines chair Dr. Alejandro Roces, he secretly got onboard a greek ship which took him to Hong Kong, and from there, he went on to the US.
 His wife Cecile, founder of the Philippine Educational Theater Association managed to follow him eventually, managing to get through immigration with little more than a theater prop for a passport.